21 minute read

-Google My Business also feeds information into Google's Knowledge Graph, which in turn populates information in local Knowledge Panels found in the upper right of many searches.
+Google Business Profile also feeds information into Google's Knowledge Graph, which in turn populates information in local Knowledge Panels found in the upper right of many searches.

 Users can get your phone number, as well as your address, your website (if you have one), directions to your business, and a description of your company’s products and services.

-Optimizing your Google My Business page can lead to the following benefits:
+Optimizing your Google Business Profile page can lead to the following benefits:

 - Higher conversion rates

 - Increased visibility

 - Improved consumer perception